-Moreover, because we had used chlorinated organic solvents in the past, we have been conducting surveys of the soil and groundwater.
-At plants that were deemed to be in need of remediation (decontamination), we established purification facilities in the contaminated regions and drilled wells on the borders of such sites.
-We actively promoted remediation (decontamination) of the contaminated soil and groundwater and we will continue to prevent diffusion outside the company property.
+Furthermore, we have been conducting soil and groundwater surveys because we had used chlorinated organic solvents in the past.
+At plants that were deemed to be in need of remediation, we established purification facilities in contaminated regions and drilled wells on the borders of such sites.
+We actively promoted remediation of the contaminated soil and groundwater in order to prevent their diffusion outside company grounds.

-[Management of Chemical Substances]
+Management of Chemical Substances